 - Prof. Dr. Ingo Rohlfing, University of Cologne

-- Prof. Dr. Susanne Schattenberg, University of Bremen
+- Prof. Dr. Susanne Schattenberg, Research Centre for East European Studies at the University of Bremen

 - Prof. Dr. Andrei A. Yakovlev, National Research University – Higher School of Economics Moscow